Laura Iñiguez, Content Manager at Hirebook

 - Take a 5-minute break (this counts as “one pomodoro”)

 - Every time you reach 4 pomodoros, take a longer break (15-30 minutes)

 - Repeat during the rest of the workday

-It could be tempting to skip a break when you feel you’re on fire completing your tasks, but if you do you’ll eventually burn out and your productivity will slow down, which will decrease your chances of completing the rest of your objectives.
+It could be tempting to skip a break when you feel you’re on fire completing your tasks, but if you do you’ll just increase your stress levels and eventually burn out and your productivity will slow down, which will decrease your chances of completing the rest of your objectives.

 When you take your breaks, don’t just stare at your phone or check other personal notifications, you can also just take a walk around the house, grab a snack, call a friend, you could even do some chores if you feel like it, the list goes on and on, just make sure your break has a scheduled time and get back to work.

-This could be hard when working at home; there’s noise coming for the street, maybe you have children at home making a tantrum, your neighbors could have loud music… there are things we cannot control, but those we can control we should.
+This could be hard when working at home; there’s noise coming from the street, maybe you have children at home making a tantrum, family members asking you for stuff, your neighbors could have loud music… there are things we cannot control, but those we can control we should.

 Put your phone in silent mode, try to have your office space located somewhere it won’t tempt you to address your attention somewhere else.
 You could even move to another location depending on what your objectives of the day are, a coffee house, a library, or even a quiet park.

 Do Not Forget Face-TimeWorking remotely means that sometimes we miss the camaraderie, and believe it or not, losing this kind of social contact takes a toll on productivity.
 We no longer have social interactions with our colleagues and only talk to them about work-related things through email, messages, or online meetings.